-Senegal v Egypt
+Senegal win Afcon in penalty shootout

 Post update

-Foul by Amr El Soleya (Egypt).
+Foul by Trézéguet (Egypt).

+Attempt missed.
+Mahmoud Hamdi El Wensh (Egypt) header from the centre of the box is too high.
+Assisted by Zizo with a cross following a corner.

 Post update